Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ![](/MVS_bootleg_convert/Sengoku_2_Red_Blood.jpg)

-(this is a real cartridge version)
+(this is a real cartridge version, not A.I. slop)

 ## Patching the Neo Geo MVS / AES version (patch 1.18)